 1. The Media Landscape

 If we think about the intersection of the online world and privacy, we can see in the following figure how the last area is the newest and least researched field in journalism, despite its growing influence on issues such as fake news or political communication.
 As it is said, something does not really go completely viral until it arrives in your personal private messaging networks (WhatsApp, Telegram, Direct Messages, text messaging, etc.).
 That is always a sign.
-There is a paradox here of private journalism”, or journalism transmitted and perhaps even created within private messaging services.
+There is a paradox here of private journalism, or journalism transmitted and perhaps even created within private messaging services.
 How do journalists pay attention to this?
 How could they do it?
 It would be a kind of journalism based on enabling specific conversations and services to small communities, not just in geographical terms, but communities of interest.

 1. OFFLINE / PUBLIC ……………………………………… 2.
 ONLINE/PUBLIC